MikeyPdog/TLD-CustomNomad/README.md

 * Base calorie usage reduced to compensate for starvation hurting
 * Cabin fever can be toggled off

-Check out desktop / harmony.log.txt for errors if things arent working.

-Future:
-* (potential other mod) Frostbite isn't permanent
-* Add optional new locations for new areas (e.g. Broken Railroad hunters lodge)
-* (potential other mod) Tweak wolf spawn rate / behaviour on Stalker (take longer to respawn?
-Less wolves?
-They charge more?)

-Maybes:
-* Harvesting without a tool takes longer
-* Increase wet clothes mechanic
-    * Clothes get wet faster
-    * Clothes start getting heavier earlier (before 25% wet)
-    * Frostbite risk increased with wet clothes

-Donation
+## Donate

-If you like this mod and would like to support future development, you can donate here:
+If you like this mod and would like to support future development, you can donate a few bucks here:

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B4MTA4JTM8YZN)

+## Suggestions + feedback

+I would love to hear how you find the mod!
+Did you find it too hard?
+Too easy?
+How long did it take you to complete?
+Suggestions welcome!

+Leave a message on my reddit thread https://www.reddit.com/r/thelongdark/comments/720ku8/new_mod_custom_nomad_create_a_hardcore_nomad/

+Or leave me a reddit message @MikeyPdog

+Enjoy!